Post-Traumatic Stress Disorder

 What is Post-Traumatic Stress Disorder?

 Post-traumatic stress disorder, or PTSD, is a mental disorder that can occur after an individual experiences a traumatic event.
-Traumatic events can include natural disasters, witnessing violence, or sexual assault.
+Traumatic events can include natural disasters, violence, or sexual assault.
 Sometimes individuals may endure repeated and/or several different traumatic events over time with varying degrees of severity, This can result in what is known clinically as complex post-traumatic stress disorder, or complex PTSD.

 How is PTSD treated?